apache/flink/docs/libs/ml/quickstart.md

 ## Linking with FlinkML

-In order to use FlinkML in you project, first you have to [set up a Flink program](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#linking-with-flink).
+In order to use FlinkML in your project, first you have to [set up a Flink program](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#linking-with-flink).
 Next, you have to add the FlinkML dependency to the `pom.xml` of your project: